Musical Monday: Top Hat (1935)

 In 2010, I revealed I had seen 400 movie musicals over the course of eight years.
 Now that number is over 600.
 To celebrate and share this musical love, here is my weekly feature about musicals.

-rhythm on the rangeThis week’s musical:
+sitting on the moonThis week’s musical:

-Rhythm on the Range – Musical #670
+Sitting on the Moon (1936) – Musical #770

 Studio: